ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 </script>
 ```

+### When Not To Use Effects

-**Don't use effects to synchronize state**.
-Svelte queues your effects and runs them last.
-Using effects to synchronize state can cause unexpected behaviors like state being out of sync:
+**Don't use effects to synchronize state** because Svelte queues your effects and runs them last.
+Using effects to synchronize state can cause unexpected behavior like state being out of sync:

 ```svelte:App.svelte {7,12-13}
 <script lang="ts">